cloudurable/kube-zookeeper-statefulsets/README.md

 ```

 As before, let's check the status of ZooKeeper pod creations.
-This time we can use the -w flag to watch the
+This time you can use the -w flag to watch the
 pod creation status change as it happens.

 #### Use kubectl get pods to see ZooKeeper pod creations status